gsaurus/SorIO/README.md

 SorI/O separates the algorithm from game specific configuration, making it easier to adapt to other games.

+Intended for use with the BizHawk emulator.

-SorI/O currently includes learning modules to:
+Includes learning modules to:
 * Streets of Rage 2